copious-world/CWID/README.md

 ### Purpose

-A ***CWID*** is something like and IPFS CID, but it has a different format.
+A ***CWID*** is something like an IPFS CID, but it has a different format.
 In particular it separates a prefix string and a string representing the SHA256 of content by a delimiting character.
 The *exclamation point*, **'!'**, has been chosen as this delimiting character.

 A method is provided to extract the hash string from the ***CWID***.
 But, in javascript it can be easily done by spliting the string.
 E.g.